Dynamical phase transitions in the two-dimensional transverse-field Ising model: Results and discussion

 We now consider quenches to $h_\text{f}>h_\text{c}^\text{d}$ shown in Fig.~\ref{fig:RDP}.
-Here the order parameter makes zero crossings and its envelope seems to asymptotically go to zero in the long-time limit.
+Here the order parameter makes zero crossings and its envelope indicates that it goes asymptotically to zero in the long-time limit, as expected for a sufficiently large quench.
+However, due to our limited timescales in MPS, we cannot ascertain this.
 The larger $h_\text{f}$ is, the larger the oscillation frequency of the order parameter.
-At large $h_\text{f}$ (bottom two panels of Fig.~\ref{fig:RDP}), the return rate exhibits a cusp in each cycle such that the periodicity of its cusps is double that of the order-parameter zero crossings, establishing a direct connection between the two.
+At large $h_\text{f}$ (bottom two panels of Fig.~\ref{fig:RDP}), the return rate exhibits a cusp in each cycle such that the periodicity of its cusps is double that of the order-parameter zero crossings, establishing a direct connection between the two in the evolution lifetimes we achieve numerically.
 We note that this is a mere correlation and one cannot conclude a causal relation.
 At the smallest value of $h_\text{f}$ (top panel of Fig.~\ref{fig:RDP}) where the order parameter still exhibits zero crossings, the cusps appear to be anomalous rather than regular.
 This may be because of one of two reasons.
 The first is that DPT-I and DPT-II may simply not share a common dynamical critical point.
 The second reason is that there is possibly a coexistence region of both anomalous and regular cusps similar to the case of sufficiently long-range interactions in the 1D case, when the dynamical critical point separating a ferromagnetic steady state from a paramagnetic one is smaller than the crossover value $h_\text{cross}$ of the transverse field below which local spin excitations are energetically dominant \cite{Halimeh2018}.
 Indeed, in TFIM $h_\text{cross}=h_\text{c}^\text{e}>h_\text{c}^\text{d}$ as domain walls are energetically unbounded in 2D, and thus local spin flips will always be the energetically dominant quasiparticles in the ordered phase.
 The quench where $h_\text{cross}>h_\text{f}>h_\text{c}^\text{d}$ is exactly when the coexistence region forms for $h_\text{i}=0$ in the dynamical phase diagram of Ref.~\cite{Halimeh2018}.
 For the existence of this coexistence region to be rigorously confirmed though, we must access in the interval $h_\text{f}/J\in(2,2.3)$ longer evolution times than our code is currently able to achieve in order to discern anomalous from regular cusps.
 However, lending support to the existence of a coexistance region in the interval $h_\text{f}/J\in(2,2.3)$ is the result in Fig.~\ref{fig:RDP} for $h_\text{f}=2.5J$, where cusps appear at earlier times.
 There we see the return rate hosting what resembles both regular and anomalous cusps.
 The first cycle shows a cusp, as is the case in the regular phase, but at the same time the cusps are not evenly spaced in time, which is one of the characteristics of the anomalous phase.
 This return rate is in great qualitative agreement with those of Ref.~\cite{Halimeh2018} for quenches from $h_\text{i}=0$ to $h_\text{f}\in(h_\text{c}^\text{d},h_\text{cross})$, where the coexistence region has been shown to exist.